pjakiela/IE-in-R/E2-exp-ideal.md

 ### Question 15

 You might (quite reasonably) be surprised to learn that the standard error reported after an OLS regression with robust standard errors is **not** the same as the one we calculated ourselves using the formula.
 So, now we have three different standard errors!
-The **robust** standard error from Question 14 differs from the standard error that you calculated by hand in Question 8 because of a degrees of freedom correction -- the `fixest` package's robust standard errors are but one of several different variants of the Huber-Eicker-White heteoskedasticity robust standard error.
+The **robust** standard error from Question 14 differs from the standard error that you calculated by hand in Question 8 because of a degrees of freedom correction -- Stata's robust standard errors are but one of several different variants of the Huber-Eicker-White heteoskedasticity robust standard error.
 Type
 ```
 feols(b_h_edu ~ c_act, data = E2_control, vcov = "HC1")
 ```